-The importance of the AK matrix for intercomparison of retrievals has been described in detail by Rodgers and Connor (2003) using retrievals from MOPIIT, an LEO IR sounder, as an example of a space-born instrument.
-Because of the highly variable TC over the diverse land cover in East Asia, the GIIRS retrievals present distinctive vertical sensitivity for different hours at different locations, which makes the interpretation of the retrieval results more difficult and, therefore, better use of the AK matrix more important.
+The importance of the AK matrix for intercomparison of retrievals has been described in detail by Rodgers and Connor (2003) using retrievals from MOPITT, an LEO IR sounder, as an example of a space-born instrument.
+Because of the highly variable TC over the diverse land cover in eastern Asia, the GIIRS retrievals present distinctive vertical sensitivity for different hours at different locations, which makes the interpretation of the retrieval results more difficult and, therefore, better use of the AK matrix more important.
 For comparison with model simulations, as illustrated in the simulated synthetic experiments in Sect.
 5, a correction as in Eq.
-(5) is necessary given the model simulated profile can be assumed to have uniform vertical sensitivity.
-For comparison with retrievals from other remote sounding instruments, which have different a priori and AK matrices, the a priori adjustment and AK-smoothing correction as in by Rodgers and Connor (2003) is necessary to reconcile the retrievals.
+(5) is necessary given the model-simulated profile can be assumed to have uniform vertical sensitivity.
+For comparison with retrievals from other remote sounding instruments, which have different a priori and AK matrices, the a priori adjustment and AK smoothing correction as in by Rodgers and Connor (2003) are necessary to reconcile the retrievals.
 Because of the mismatch in observation footprints and the heterogeneity of the AK matrix over land, the collocation of sounding measurements from different instruments should also be carefully implemented to make sure the comparison is not biased due to inappropriate spatial interpolation.

-8. Conclusions
+8 Conclusions

-Using hyperspectral infrared measurements from GIIRS onboard FY-4B, we showed the first results of diurnal CO, an important trace gas in the atmosphere, measured from a GEO orbit.
+Using hyperspectral infrared measurements from GIIRS on board FY-4B, we showed the first results of diurnal CO, an important trace gas in the atmosphere, measured from a GEO orbit.
 The performance of the algorithm is first evaluated by conducting retrieval experiments using simulated synthetic spectra.
-Retrieval results from one month of GIIRS spectra in July 2022 show that the DOFS for the majority is between 0.8 and 1.5 for the CO total column and between 0 and 0.8 for the bottom 3-layer (from the surface to 3km a.s.l.) atmosphere, which strongly depends on TC.
-Comparing the CO total column between GIIRS and IASI shows that the two datasets have good consistency in capturing the spatial and daily variabilities.
-These results demonstrate the capability of GIIRS in constraining the diurnal CO changes in East Asia.
-Since CO plays an important role in tropospheric atmospheric chemistry and is an effective tracer of CO2, the CO retrievals at a spatial resolution of 12 km and a temporal resolution of 2 hours from GIIRS have great potential in improving local and global air quality and climate research.
-The operational geostationary observation by GIIRS represents an important advancement over the once/twice-per-day observations provided by current LEO instruments.
+Retrieval results from 1 month of GIIRS spectra in July 2022 show that the DOFS for the majority is between 0.8 and 1.5 for the CO total column and between 0 and 0.8 for the bottom three-layer (from the surface to 3 km a.s.l.) atmosphere, which strongly depends on TC.
+Comparing the CO total column between GIIRS and IASI shows that the two